Located 45 minutes south of Amsterdam, Utrecht is an underrated city fast becoming one of the best places to visit and backpack in the Netherlands.

 6. Travel underground at DOMunder

 You can go underneath the Dom Tower at DOMunder to retrace the city’s history all the way back to 2,000 years ago when the Roman army first built a garrison here.
 The exhibition is super interactive and requires you to use a flashlight to navigate around.
-Tours cost 12.50 EUR and take 75 minutes but are only available in Dutch (they say they will have English tours soon).
+There are three tours but the one in English costs 12.50 EUR and takes 75 minutes.

 7. See what’s on at TivoliVredenburg

 This huge contemporary music complex has six individual concert halls designed to feature genres from pop to jazz music and everything in between.
 You can find just about any type of show here, whether it’s a children’s concert, a heavy metal show, or a techno rave.
 The best way to find out what’s on is to visit the official website where they have a schedule.
-There’s something every night of the week!
-Tickets start at 10 EUR.
+There’s something every night of the week.
+Tickets range from 7.50-40 EUR but they also have some free events.

 8. Hang out in Park Lepelenburg